SujaanArora09/Mechol/README.md

    ```

 2. **Figma Design Integration:**
    - Our UI/UX is meticulously crafted using Figma.
-Explore the design [here](link-to-figma-design).

 3. **Flutter Powered App:**
    - MECHOL is built with Flutter, ensuring a powerful and cross-platform experience.
 Make sure you have Flutter installed, then run: